SimCMinMax/AutoSimC/README.md

 (seperate each leg with a comma (",") and wrap everything with double quote (" " ")
 - Min_leg : Minimum number of legendaries in the permutations.
 Default : 0
 - Max_Leg : Maximum number of legendaries in the permutations.
 Default : 2

+You can change a good number of settings in the settings.py file.

 ## Analyzer:
 Included is Analyzer.py, which uses the standard-simc-profiles for each class to generate a Analysis.json (in profiles-folder), which represents calculation data for each class/spec.